nimezhu/ORM/README.md

 - 6th column:

-The y position to plot the feature.
+The y position to plot each feature.

 ## orm_plot
 orm_plot is an R function allowing to plot ORM data from formated files (see script to format the files).